 Now i recommend a WEMOS D1 Mini or NODEMCU board with ESP8266 microcontroller.

-The ESP8266 can be used with Arduino IDE and the Arduino processing language with some add on Libraries.
+The ESP8266 can be used with Arduino IDE with add on Libraries.

 For more info of how to make it go to the Project Page of my Air Pollution analyzer.